Trump announces coronavirus testing milestone, says PPP stimulus deal imminent

 CORONAVIRUS TIMELINE SHOWS JOURNOS' MANY FLIP-FLOPS

-At the beginning of the call, McConnell and Mnuchin touted the additional funding for PPP and reiterated the additional state and local government funding and demands from Democrats regarding funding for the Supplemental Nutrition Assistance Program (SNAP), also known as food stamps, will not be in the final package.

-EXCLUSIVE: LEAD NIH CORONAVIRUS VACCINE RESEARCHER SPOKE OF BLACK 'GENOCIDE,' SLAMMED FAUCI'S 'PRIVILEGE'

-At the briefing, Trump went on to tout what he called "bipartisan" efforts that have succeeded in blunting coronavirus deaths in the country -- as well as his Jan.
+During the briefing, Trump went on to tout what he called "bipartisan" efforts that have succeeded in blunting coronavirus deaths in the country -- as well as his Jan.
 31 decision to block most travel from China, which Democrats, journalists, and some experts opposed at the time.

 "We would've had millions of deaths," Trump said.
 "It looks like we'll be about a 60,000 mark, which is 40,000 less than the lowest number thought of."

-In a testy moment, CBS News reporter Weijia Jiang, a frequent Trump antagonist, repeatedly interrupted the president and argued that he had implemented his Jan.
+In a testy moment, CBS News reporter Weijia Jiang repeatedly interrupted the president and argued that he had implemented his Jan.
 31 travel ban on China too late.
 Trump moved on from the question after the reporter admitted she didn't know how many coronavirus cases were present in the U.S. at the time of the ban.

 Another reporter then asked about Trump supporters toting Nazi flags, in an apparent reference to a recently debunked viral photograph.
-Queried separately about the news that his former adviser Roger Stone may soon head to prison, Trump slammed the "human scum" at the FBI who repeatedly violated surveillance rules to monitor his campaign and pursue criminal charges.
+Queried separately about the news that his former adviser Roger Stone may soon head to prison, Trump slammed what he called "human scum" at the FBI who repeatedly violated surveillance rules to monitor his campaign and pursue criminal charges.

+"You people are so pathetic at CNN," Trump said, after reporter Jeremy Diamond pushed Trump on his previous praise for China's president amid the coronavirus outbreak, shortly after the U.S. inked a major trade deal with the country.
+"That's why your ratings are so bad.
+You're pathetic.
+Your ratings are terrible.
+You've got to get back to real news!"

 On the whole, though, the briefing struck an optimistic tone.

-"We are now the king of ventilators," Trump said, saying that no American had yet been denied a ventilator who needed one.
+"We are now the king of ventilators," Trump said, asserting that no American had been denied a ventilator who needed one.
 The U.S. has been sending a "pretty large quantity" of ventilators to other countries that have an urgent need for them, including Mexico, Trump said.

 Vice President Pence later told reporters that the New Orleans and Denver areas were now stable.

 MEDIA 'EXPERTS' USED TO TOUT FISA PROCESS ; FBI KNEW STEELE DOSSIER WAS PART OF RUSSIA DISINFORMATION CAMPAIGN

-Seema Verma, the Centers for Medicare and Medicaid Services administrator, announced at the briefing that nursing homes must now report to patients and their families, as well as the Centers for Disease Control and Prevention [CDC], if each home had a case of coronavirus.
+And, Seema Verma, the Centers for Medicare and Medicaid Services administrator, announced at the briefing that nursing homes must now report to patients and their families, as well as the Centers for Disease Control and Prevention [CDC], if each home had a case of coronavirus.

-The president introduced a video showing New York Gov. Andrew Cuomo, a Democrat, praising the Trump administration's response to the coronavirus, and the "extraordinary efforts and acts of mobilization" in which the "federal government stepped up and was a great partner."
+The president even introduced a video showing New York Gov. Andrew Cuomo, a Democrat, praising the Trump administration's response to the coronavirus, and the "extraordinary efforts and acts of mobilization" in which the "federal government stepped up and was a great partner."

 "We needed help, and they were there," Cuomo said.
 "That is an undeniable fact."
 Cuomo also said that those who had died couldn't have been saved.